Overview

 Hono is a small, simple, and ultrafast web framework that gives you a way to define your API endpoints with full type safety.
 It provides built-in middleware for common needs like validation, caching, and CORS.

-It also includes an RPC client for making type-safe function calls from the frontend.
+It also includes a RPC client for making type-safe function calls from the frontend.
 Being edge-first, it's optimized for serverless environments and offers excellent performance.

-All API endpoints and their resolvers are defined in the packages/api package.
-Here you will find a modules folder that contains the different feature modules of the API.
-Each module has its own folder and exports all its resolvers.
+All API endpoints and their resolvers live in the packages/api package.
+Inside, the modules folder contains the API's feature modules.
+Each module has its own directory and exports its resolvers.

 For each module, we create a separate Hono router and then aggregate all sub-routers into one main router in the index.ts file.